leffjesh/invasive-data-prep/README.md

   -adds origx, origy fields and populates them using the new projection from the county layer

-  -modify data by updating synonyms table to update names to new nomenclature
+  -stardardize nomenclature using synonyms table

   -populate state species ID, scientific, common_names